Idan-Elhassid/Monkey-500/README.md

 ***note that for privecy reasons i have left out of the code my own private api key, for you to use this project you will need your own key. you can get a FREE trial key here: https://www.alphavantage.co/support/#api-key

-look for a comment in the code on where to put it.
+look for the comment in the code on where to put it (line 21).